Darcyddx/Active-Vision/Documentation/Scrum/March/25_March.md

 - Tried the latest TFLite Release
 ## What am I doing next?
 - Read the NNAPI Delegate technical specification published by the TensorFlow Lite team

+ ### Zhiyuan Lu

+## What have I done?

+- Implement skip detection technique to reduce computational complexity

+## What am I doing next?

+- Implement a simple thread monitor tool to track number of tasks that a thread can complete in 1 sec.